View all Standards for Alberta, Canada

-Students are introduced to, analyze, and explore the history, characters, and style of Commedia dell’arte.
-Commedia Dell’Arte is a theatre history unit mixed with improvisation, physicalization, and exploring specific characters.
+Students will discover, analyze, and explore the history, characters, and style of commedia dell’arte.

+Commedia dell’arte is a theatre history unit mixed with improvisation, physicalization, and exploring specific characters.
 In this unit, we’re going to focus on three main aspects:

 The final project will incorporate multiple areas that students have studied over the course of the year/semester: playwriting, acting, scenic design, and marketing.
-They’ll take what they’ve learned and create a 5-minute play with a monologue that they’ll perform.
-They’ll also describe the overall design of the show and create a ground plan and rendering for their design.
+They are putting everything they’ve learned into a final package, including writing, rehearsing, and performing.

 In this Mock Audition Unit, students will start by discussing the audition process.
 They will make connections between their personal views and the process.
 Students will then apply the steps of auditioning from putting together a resume, to choosing a piece based on provided information, to audition etiquette, to the actual audition itself.
 A final reflection and rubric are provided for use at the end of this unit.